NC DOR Banner

 What is the use tax rate?

-The use tax is calculated at the same rate as the sales tax.
+Use tax is calculated at the same rate as the sales tax.

 What items are subject to use tax?